elliotjreed/haveibeenpwned/README.md

 ## Usage

 A Have I Been Pwned API key is required.
-This can be obtained on a monthly subscription basis or a one-off monthly access charge.
+This can be obtained on a monthly subscription basis, or a one-off monthly access charge.

 https://haveibeenpwned.com/API/v3#